spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/profile/editing-merchants-profile-details.md

 {% endinfo_block %}

-To edit the merchant's business info, in the *Business Info* tab, edit the merchant details and click **Save**.
+To edit the merchant's business info, on the **Business Info** tab, edit the merchant details and click **Save**.

 ### Reference information: Editing merchant's business info

-This section describes the attributes you enter and select when editing the merchant's business info in the *Business Info* tab.
+This section describes the attributes you enter and select when editing the merchant's business info on the **Business Info** tab.
 This tab includes business details that are not displayed in the Storefront.
 This information is needed for the initial merchant setup and further collaboration between the merchant and Marketplace administrator.

 #### Contact Person Details section